-In the event that an appeal is denied or a student fails to appeal, a grade of "W" will be recorded for courses in which excessive absences are reported prior to the 12th week of class, and the student will be dismissed by the Appeals Office.
-Being administratively withdrawn from a class may change a student's enrollment status and thereby affect, among other things, that student's scholarships and financial aid.
+In the event that an appeal is denied or a student fails to appeal, a grade of "W" will be recorded for courses in which excessive absences are reported and the student will be dismissed by the Appeals Office.
+Being administratively withdrawn from a class may change a student's enrollment status and thereby affect, among other things, that student's scholarships, financial aid, and in some cases dorm status and athletic eligibility.
 In the event that the student has been previously dismissed and re-admitted to the class, a second appeal is not available.